About the Journal

 Peer Review Process

 Once you submit your manuscript, it will be assigned to a member of our Editorial Board, who will read it and make a decision about whether it is appropriate for Aigne.
-If the manuscript is accepted it will then be sent to external reviewers through the online Open Journal System, thus guaranteeing anonymity at all times.
-Reviewers are not identified to the authors unless specifically requested by the referee.
+If the manuscript is accepted, it will be sent to external reviewers through the online Open Journal System, guaranteeing anonymity throughout the review process.
+Reviewers are not identified to the authors unless specifically requested by the reviewer.

 Following our peer review guidelines, the reviewer will read the manuscript and make one of the following decisions: